-Staff seeks an Operations and Development Committee ("Committee") recommendation to the Commission to award a contract, copy attached, for a two-year period in the amount of \$43,300 per year to Vellutini Corporation dba Royal Electric Company ("Royal Electric") for quarterly airfield lighting testing and inspection services.
+At its meeting on December 14, 2020, the Operations and Development Committee ("Committee") voted unanimously (3-0) to recommend that the Commission award a contract, copy attached, for a two-year period in the amount of \$43,300 per year to Vellutini Corporation dba Royal Electric Company ("Royal Electric") for quarterly airfield lighting testing and inspection services.
 The agreement includes two one-year extension options with an allowable 3% increase for each extension year.
 This contract also includes rates for on-call repair and emergency services if needed.